lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 If you want to inpaint with SDXL, use forced size = 1024.

+# Known Issues
+The image is resized (e.g. upsized) before cropping the inpaint and context area.
+If the mask is too small compared to the image, the crop node will try to resize the image to a very large size first, which is memory inefficient and would cause a memory overflow.
+See https://github.com/lquesada/ComfyUI-Inpaint-CropAndStitch/issues/42

 # Changelog
 ## 2024-10-28
 - Added a new example workflow for inpainting with flux.